samuelbortolin/Bio-Inspired-Spaceship/README.md

 The script can be run using the following commands:

-* In order to launch the NEAT algorithm and find the best NN for piloting the spaceship:
+* In order to launch the NEAT algorithm and find the best NN for piloting the spaceship based on `configGP.txt`:
 ```bash
     python3 main.py --neat
 ```

-* In order to launch the GP algorithm and find the best program for piloting the spaceship:
+* In order to launch the GP algorithm and find the best program for piloting the spaceship based on `configNEAT.txt`:
 ```bash
     python3 main.py --gp
 ```